fredszaq/Rezenerator/README.md

 ## Available processors
 * Inkscape for SVG files (an every other forma inkscape can open)
-* ImageMagick for lots of formats (including PNG, PSD ...)
+* ImageMagick for lots of formats (including PNG, PSD, JPG ...)

 Please note that these processors use extrenal tools that must be installed and accessible in the path.